XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-java.md

 * `accountData.balance` — This is the account's balance of XRP, in drops.
 You can use this to confirm that you have enough XRP to send (if you're making a payment) and to meet the [current transaction cost](transaction-cost.html#current-transaction-cost) for a given transaction.

 * `validated` — Indicates whether the returned data is from a [validated ledger](ledgers.html#open-closed-and-validated-ledgers).
-When sending transactions, it's important to ensure that the results are in a [final](finality-of-results.html) state in a validated ledger before further processing the transaction.
+When inspecting transactions, it's important to confirm that [the results are final](finality-of-results.html) before further processing the transaction.
+If `validated` is `true` then you know for sure the results won't change.
 For more information about best practices for transaction processing, see [Reliable Transaction Submission](reliable-transaction-submission.html).

 For a detailed description of every response field, see [account_info](account_info.html#response-format).